-A recent study published in the Journal of Nutrition examined which beverages and nutrients can make an individual grow taller.
+A recent study published in the Journal of Nutrition examined if milk was best to help an individual grow taller.

 Measures such as weight and height can be an indicator of one’s overall health status.
 For example, everyone has an expected adult height, but it can be influenced by nutrition, and not attaining an expected height can be indicative of malnutrition or disease.